syntasso/workshop/installing-kratix/README.md

 ```

 ### Adjust multi-cluster networking for KinD
 Some KinD installations use non-standard networking.
-To ensure cross-cluster communication we need to run this script:
+To ensure cross-cluster communication you need to run this script:

 ```bash
 PLATFORM_CLUSTER_IP=`docker inspect platform-control-plane | grep '"IPAddress": "172' | awk '{print $2}' | awk -F '"' '{print $2}'`